mkdocstrings/griffe/docs/docstrings.md

     These flags are used to alter the behavior of [doctest][] when testing docstrings, and should not be visible in your docs.
 Default: true.
 - `warn_unknown_params`: Warn about parameters documented in docstrings that do not appear in the signature.
 Default: true.
+- `returns_multiple_items`: Parse Returns sections as if they contain multiple items.
+    It means that continuation lines must be indented.
+Default: true.

 Sections are written like this: